shiftkey/talks/DDDMelb/git-internals.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-But let's not use `add` here.
+At this point we'd have add this file and make a new commit.
+But let's not use
+`add` here.
 Let's understand how Git detects this change:

-Git has what's called an index.
-It represents the current state of your working
+Git has what's called an `index`.
+It represents the current state of your
-tree.
-You might have poked the contents of `.git/index` before, but don't worry
+working tree.
+You might have poked the contents of `.git/index` before, but
-about that for now - it's an implementation detail.
+don't worry about that for now - it's an implementation detail.

-So Git knows we've got a modified file on disk, but we can ask it for the state
+So Git knows we've got a modified file on disk, but we can ask Git for the state
 of the index:

 ```